c-mart/smog/readme.md

 - GNU GPL licensed

 ## How to Install on a Web Server (work in progress)
-If you already know how to configure and administer a Unix/Linux web server then Smog is easy to configure.
-If you don't feel comfortable on the command line then these instructions will probably disappoint.
+If you already have experience configuring and administering a Unix/Linux server, then smog is easy to set up.
+If you don't, then these instructions will probably disappoint; I recommend you obtain assistance from someone who knows what they are doing. (smog isn't currently packaged for easy setup by non-technical folks, though that could change in the future!)

 Hardening the server, updates, and backups are up to you.
 This also doesn't cover setup of HTTPS encryption, but that is very easy if you run [Let's Encrypt](https://letsencrypt.org/getting-started/) after following the setup steps below.

-This is written for a Debian/Ubuntu server running Apache 2.
+This is written for a Debian/Ubuntu server running Apache.
 Commands will be slightly different on another operating system like RHEL/CentOS.

 - Install prerequisite packages: `apt-get install git libapache2-mod-wsgi python python-dev python-pip`
 - Clone the project: `git clone https://github.com/c-mart/smog.git` into a directory on your web server (like /var/www/)